LionsAd/drupal_ti/README.md

 By providing different runners in runners/simpletest or runners/phpunit/ the corresponding scripts are executed (e.g. runners/phpunit/script.sh).

-Also diffent environments are included from `environments/$DRUPAL_TI_ENVIRONMENT.sh`, which makes it possible to distinguish easily between Drupal 7 and 8.
+Also diffent environments are included from `environments/$DRUPAL_TI_ENVIRONMENT.sh`, which makes it possible to distinguish easily between Drupal 7, Drupal 8 & Drupal 9.

 This gives you a modular Travis experience and as such the scripts can be very generic.